betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 ## Overcooking the Barbecue
 *Passive Thermal Control (PTC)* or *Barbecue Mode*, is likely the most temperamental maneuver in the Apollo program.
-The goal is to spin up the spacecraft rotating along its longitudinal axis ever so slowly at one to three revolutions per hour to even out heating due to the Sun.
-The challenge is to get the spacecraft *barbecuing* and then allow it to coast for long periods of time without falling into a bad *wobble* causing several issues with IMU drift, risk of gimbal lock and overuse of RCS propellants to keep the wobble in check.
-On Apollo 10, the astronauts had difficulty sleeping because the AGC was constantly firing RCS jets to counter the wobble.
-On other flights, mission control would have to wake the astronauts to bring the wobble under control.
-Unless the axis of rotation is perfectly aligned with a spacecraft *principle* axis, free rotations have stability issues.
+The goal is to spin the spacecraft rotating on its long axis at one to three revolutions per hour to even out solar heating.
+The challenge is to get the spacecraft *barbecuing* such that it can coast for long periods without falling into a bad *wobble*.
+A wobble can cause IMU sensor drift, risk of gimbal lock and overuse of RCS propellants.
+Unless the axis of rotation is perfectly aligned with a *principle* axis, coasting rotations can be unstable leading to wobble.<sup>[18],[19],[20]</sup> Rotational behavior and subsequent control is further complicated when a majority of the spacecraft's mass is fluid such as propellents even if in baffled tanks.

+Ultimately, the challenge in this maneuver is getting the angular momentum vector of the barbecue roll to align well with a principle axis.
+The more out of alignment these two axes were, the more wobble and subsequent RCS control to counter the wobble the AGC would have to exert.
+On Apollo 10, the recurring RCS jet firings and subsequent spacecraft bending noises ere so problematic, the astronauts were unable to sleep.
+NASA asked MIT for a solution.

-A control algorithm that seeks to maintain a target angular velocity about an axis that is *not* one of the spacecraft's principle axes of rotation creates the need for the AGC to regularly fire RCS jet bursts to maintain the needed torque.
-On the other hand, an algorithm that seeks to impose a series of tiny, impulsive torques until a desired angular velocity is achieved is more likely to result in an angular velocity that aligns better with the principle axis.
-This approach was first attempted in Apollo 10.
-Instead of using the AGC, the astronauts used their manual hand controllers to impose a series of small rotational torques and the approach worked.
+There are multiple ways to go about getting the spacecraft into the desired roll.
+One is to seek a desired angular momentum and simply apply the torque necessary to maintain it.
+That was the algorithm MIT had coded into the AGC.
+That approach creates the need to regularly fire RCS jets to maintain the torque.
+But, as MIT thought about the problem, another way to get the spacecraft into the barbecue roll was to start from zero initial conditions and apply a series of tiny, impulsive torques accelerating the rotation to the desired roll rate and then letting the spacecraft coast thereafter.
+This latter approach is more likely to result in better alignment of the barbecue roll with a principle axis.
+Instead of using the AGC, the astronauts used their manual hand controllers at minimum impulse.
+Over a period of 10-20 minutes, they slowly accelerated the roll with a series of short bursts of the RCS jets.
+It worked perfectly and the astronauts got their much needed sleep.

 ## Cycle Stealing Gone Awry; Restart to the Rescue
-GN&C hardware components used the technique of *cycling stealing*<sup>[11]</sup> to update their state in AGC erasable memory.
+GN&C sensors such as the IMU and radara used the technique of *cycling stealing*<sup>[11]</sup> to update their state in AGC erasable memory.
 In cycle stealing, normal program execution is briefly paused.
 The program counter temporarily stops incrementing while data from external hardware is routed over the bus to the computer's erasable memory.
 In normal operation, delays caused by cycle stealing were insignificant occurring perhaps dozens of times per second.
-However, in Apollo 11 there was a phasing problem in the rendezvous radar circuitry causing cycles to be stolen at their maximum allowed rate of 6400 times per second.
-The resulting additional load meant the computer occasionally did not have sufficient resources to complete all work within its pre-defined *duty cycle* triggering program alarms.<sup>[8]</sup>
+However, in Apollo 11 there was a phasing problem in the rendezvous radar circuitry causing cycles to be stolen at their maximum allowed rate of 12,800 times per second.
+The resulting delays in essential guidance and control programs meant the computer occasionally did not have sufficient resources to complete all work within its pre-defined *duty cycle* triggering program alarms.<sup>[8]</sup>

 As Armstrong and Aldrin streaked across the lunar horizon and dropped to the surface, their DSKY flashed a program alarm, momentarily stopped operating and blanked out.
 The AGC effectively rebooted.